-If a theory contains words that sound educated, as caloric deficit and caloric surplus, it doesn’t mean it’s correct.
+If a theory contains words that sound educated, such as caloric deficit and caloric surplus, it doesn’t mean it’s correct.

-That’s a very popular theory, saying that if you have a calorie surplus or take more calories than you burn – you’ll gain weight, and if you have a calorie deficit or you take less calories than you burn – you’ll lose weight.
+That’s a very popular theory, saying that if you have a calorie surplus or take more calories than you burn – you’ll gain weight, and if you have a calorie deficit or you eat less calories than you burn – you’ll lose weight.

 The theory suggests that whatever you put into that substance doesn’t matter, a calorie is a calorie.
 That’s not true.